Open-World Skill Discovery from Unsegmented Demonstrations: Problem Formulation

-\paragraph{Identifying implicit skills in offline trajectories} A critical challenge in training hierarchical agents, as described above, is the identification of skills within the offline trajectory data.
+\paragraph{Identifying Implicit Skills in Trajectories} A critical challenge in training hierarchical agents, as described above, is the identification of skills within the trajectory data.
 To be more specific, given $\tau=(o_i, a_i)_{i=1}^T$, we want to split it into $\tau_1=(o_i, a_i)_{i=1}^{t_1}, \tau_2=(o_i, a_i)_{i=t_1}^{t_2}, \ldots, \tau_k=(o_i, a_i)_{i=t_{k-1}}^{T}$ where each sub-trajectories $\tau_j$ shows an independent skill $\pi(g_j)$.
-Since some controllers use self-supervised methods to learn sub-goals~\citep{steve1,groot1}, we can ignore the language labels of goal $g_j$, but must identify $t_j$ (\ie, the moments at which the agent adopts a different skill).
+Since some controllers use self-supervised methods to learn sub-goals~\citep{steve1,groot1}, we don't have to identify $g_j$, but must identify $t_j$ (\ie, the moments at which the agent adopts a different skill).
 For clarity, in the subsequent sections, we denote the skill adopted at a certain time step $t$ as $\pi_t$, corresponding to $\pi(g_t)$.